-- SBA provides tips and resources to help small business owners navigate the application process.
+- The SBA provides tips and resources to help small business owners navigate the application process.

 Cons of SBA Loans

-- You must meet the general guidelines for qualifying for an SBA loan, such as being a for-profit company, doing business in the U.S. and having exhausted other financing options.
+- You must meet general guidelines for qualifying for an SBA loan, such as being a for-profit, U.S.-based company that has exhausted other financing options.

 - The SBA requires a personal guarantee.
 If you can’t repay the amount you’ve borrowed, you could risk losing your business or personal properties.

-SBA loans are designed for borrowers who have difficulty qualifying for traditional financing and have exhausted other options.
-It offers many small business owners the opportunity to get the funding they need to affordably grow their businesses, thanks to the favorable rates and terms.
+SBA loans are designed for borrowers who have difficulty qualifying for conventional financing and have exhausted other options.
+These loans offer many small business owners the opportunity to get the funding they need to affordably grow their businesses, thanks to favorable rates and terms.

-Although the qualification process is more stringent, non-SBA loans offer more flexibility and choices so you can use the funds as you see fit.
-The approval process often takes less time, so it’s a better option if you need funding fast.
-However, it’s not always easy to get qualified for the large amount required for fixed asset purchases.
+Although the qualification process is more stringent, non-SBA loans offered through conventional lenders provide more flexibility and choices so you can use the funds as you see fit.
+The approval process often takes less time too.
+However, it’s not always easy to qualify.

-No matter which financing option you pursue, you’ll need to come prepared with some basic documentation such as business plan, credit history, collateral and financial projection for the application process.
-Also, as with any loan, make sure that your company is profitable so you can repay your debt within the terms of the loan.
+No matter which financing option you pursue, you’ll need to come prepared with some basic documentation for the application process, such as a business plan, available collateral and financial projections.
+Keep in mind, lenders will also review your credit history.
+As with any loan, make sure that your company is profitable so you can repay your debt within the terms of the loan.